cheolkimu/oneAPI-tab/tab-level-zero/README.rst

   * separates technical discussion from formal spec work
   * working groups formed to develop spec
+  * SIGs will still enable discussion of proposals - once ready these will graduate to the working groups.
   * SIGs influence specifications and implementations

 * Q&A

   Q: How does community feedback flow into SIGs?
 Show arrows where feeback flows.
+  A: Separating working group from SIG, the working groups would focuses spec while SIGs focus more broad technical topics.
+Jeff Scheel suggested that
+      merging the requests from both sides to align for the spec update would be good.

 Unfified Runtime Update
 -----------------------